Juan Luis Cipriani Thorne: Neglect of Sodalitium Christiane Vitae sex abuse reports

+Sex abuse allegation and Vatican sanctions

+On 25 January 2025, Cipriani made public that the Vatican had sanctioned him in December 2019 following allegations that he committed an act of sexual abuse in 1983, also stating, however, that two months later, in February 2020 Pope Francis personally allowed him to resume pastoral work.
+The sex abuse allegation was first made against Cipriani in August 2018.
+However, Cipriani denies any wrongdoing, saying:

+A Vatican spokesman said in January 2025 that some restrictions on Cipriani appeared to still be in force, including limits on him making public statements as well as wearing cardinal vestments.
+He was thus widely criticized when he publicly wore traditional cardinal garb while mourning the death of Pope Francis at St. Peter's Basilica in April 2025.

 Human rights record

 Peru's Truth Commission investigated human rights abuses committed by government forces during the 1980s and 1990s.
 It concluded that Cipriani had failed to defend human rights while auxiliary bishop and archbishop of Ayacucho.
-Cipriani rejected the report's findings which was widely accepted by the public.
+Cipriani rejected the report's findings which was partly accepted by the public.
 The Commission cited testimony by victims of the political violence in Ayacucho, the birthplace of the PCP-Shining Path.
 Its Final Report identified Cipriani as the only religious leader that did not support the work of Peru's Human Rights Coordinator, "whose activities he repeatedly pronounced himself in opposition to".